Aung Lay: Career

 In 2009, he joined John Lwin's model training.
 Since then, he took professional training in modelling and catwalk.
 He began his entertainment career as a runway model as part of the John Lwin's Star and Model Agency with countless advertising shows and runways that had been walked on.
 He also attended the Sarkawar acting training class.
 He has appeared in several music videos and gained popularity after acting in Yair Yint Aung's "Ya Par Tal Htwat Thwar Par" and Wa Na's "A Nee Sone Lu".
 His hardwork as a model and acting in music videos was noticed by the film industry and soon, movie casting offers came rolling in.

 He made his acting debut with a main role in film York Kyar Ma Sit Lar Ma Chit Nae, alongside Moe Aung Yin, Han Lin Thant and Nawarat.
 He has since appeared in 11 films.
-He made her big-screen debut with Yar Zawin Yine Khae The where he played the lead role with Zay Ye Htet, which screened in Myanmar cinemas on 6 July 2018 and received critical acclaim and positive reviews for his portrayal of the gay character.
+He made his big-screen debut with Yar Zawin Yine Khae The where he played the lead role with Zay Ye Htet, which screened in Myanmar cinemas on 6 July 2018 and received critical acclaim and positive reviews for his portrayal of the gay character.
 In the same year, he played the main role in drama film Ta Khu Latt, alongside Tyron Bejay, Lin Aung Khit, Lin Zarni Zaw, Khin Zarchi Kyaw and Myo Thandar Tun, which screened in Myanmar cinemas on 2 November 2018.

 In 2019, he co-starred with Daung, Alice Ong and Angel Lamung in the dance film Wind Up Dancer, directed by Myo Myint Shwe, and written by Nat Khat Ni.
 It was produced by JATAKA Film Production and screened in Myanmar cinemas on 9 May 2019.
 He then starred in action film Beware, It’s Dangerous alongside Myint Myat, Yone Lay, Tyron Bejay and Khin Wint Wah, which screened in Myanmar cinemas on 20 June 2019.
 In the same year, he starred in drama Eain Mat Thway Moe Htar Tae Aein alongside Win Morisaki, Cham Min Ye Htut, Oak Soe Khant, Nay Chi Oo and Myo Sandy Kyaw aired on MNTV on 24 February 2020.